dadler89/NewsLetterSignUp/README.md

 https://glacial-plains-51204.herokuapp.com/

 ## This is a demo News letter/ Subscription sign up page.
-Ran on a Herko server
+Ran on a Heroku server

 ## It has been made with a bootstrap template